Vora BlogIndustry News

 Vora Team

-What Google's Fitbit AI Coach Actually Does
+What Google Health Coach Actually Does

-The AI Coach functions as a 24/7 digital health agent.
-It can answer questions about your fitness data, suggest adjustments to your routine based on recent sleep or activity patterns, and (with medical records connected) factor in lab results, medications, and medical history when making recommendations.
-Google describes it as a system that "adapts to your schedule and adjusts recommendations based on sleep quality and other factors."
+Google Health Coach, powered by Gemini, is the most ambitious Big Tech entry into AI health coaching to date.
+It functions as a 24/7 health agent that answers questions about your data, suggests adjustments based on recent sleep and activity, and can factor in connected clinical records through partnerships with b.well and CLEAR.
+Google describes it as a system that adapts to your schedule and adjusts recommendations based on sleep quality and other factors.

 • No workout programming.
 The AI Coach can discuss fitness concepts and suggest general activity goals, but it does not generate structured workout plans with specific exercises, sets, reps, and progressive overload.
 It is a conversational assistant, not a training program.